thomas-franceschi/unix-assignments/homework01/README.md

 I moved to the largest directory then used the same ls and wc commands and flags to determine the number of files in that specific directory.

-7.
+7)

     $ find . -printf '%s %p\n' | sort -nr | head -1
     18534130 ./redhat5/bin/parrot_run_hdfs

-8.
+8)

     $ find . -mtime +30 | wc -l
     2026

 **Exercise 4:**
 ---------------
-1. The user and members of that user's group can read it, but no other users
+1)The user and members of that user's group can read it, but no other users

-2.
+2)

     a. $ chmod 600 data.txt
     b. $ chmod 770 data.txt
     c. $ chmod 444 data.txt
     d. $ chmod 000 data.txt

-3. If there are no permissions on a file, only the root user can delete it.
+3) If there are no permissions on a file, only the root user can delete it.

 **Exercise 5:**
 ---------------
-1.
+1)

     $ fs listacl /afs/nd.edu/user19/tfrances
     Access list for /afs/nd.edu/user19/tfrances is
     Normal rights: